jahmoh82/laravel-db-to-migration-seeder-generator/README.md

 # laravel-db-to-migration-seeder-generator
-This code is a PHP script that generates migrations and seeders for a database based on the provided configurations.
+This code is a PHP script that generates Laravel migrations and seeders for a database based on the provided configurations.
 The script reads the database configurations from a JSON file (database_config.json) and performs the following tasks for each database specified:

 - Establishes a connection to the database using the provided server, database name, username, and password.
 - Creates migration and seeder folders if they don't already exist.